NARAsimha654/TrafficOptiSim/README.md

 - **Libraries**:
     - Standard Template Library (STL): For data structures, algorithms, etc.

-## Demo GIF / Screenshots
-*(To be added: A screenshot of the text visualizer output would be appropriate here.)*

 ## Future Enhancements
 - Advanced traffic optimization algorithms in `TrafficOptimizer`.
 - Graphical visualization (e.g., using SFML).